 To make sure you can pay your bills in the future, and even start to set aside some savings (especially that all-important emergency fund!), you need to live within your means.
 Simply enough, you either need to earn more, spend less, or most likely do both.

 If your earnings and career are falling short, then you must look at yourself and see what you need to do to improve.
 Do you need more education?
 What about training that will supplement your job skills at work?
 If you have settled for a dead-end job, then it may be time to start looking for another opportunity while you’re still employed.
 It’s always easier to find work when you’ve still got a job.

 But don’t ignore the other half of the equation.
 Reducing your expenses should be an ongoing effort.
 The lower your spending, the more flexibility and security you will have.

+My call to action this time is to get ready and in fact always be ready for financial hard times.
+Build your emergency funds before they are needed, find out where you can get help before you need it, and be someone who is smart with your money all the time.
 Not being able to pay your bills is a terrible feeling.
-But with some effort, you can balance out your income and expenses to be sure you’ll be able to pay in the future.
+But with some effort and some help, you can balance out your income and expenses to be sure you’ll be able to pay in the future.